LianeKluge/informativeSCI/README.md

 for the `informSCI`-algorithm.
 The `inExactSCI`- and `notInExactSCI`-functions can help to determine how accurate a (numerical) approximation of the true informative lower SCI-bounds is.
+For examples, see the Example sections of the documentation pages.

 ### References